-I think my sea phase was both exactly what I expected and yet completely different.
+I think my sea phase was both exactly what

+I expected and yet completely different.
 Coming from a seafaring background, I'd been told many stories about what life at sea is like, so I did have an idea of what to expect.
 The two ships had completely contrasting environments, primarily in terms of crew nationality.
 I had no issues with this, especially as I adore learning about different languages and cultures, but it did prove to be harder circumstances to work in, with language barriers and different views coming into play.

-What are you looking forward to in your next phases at Warsash and then again at sea?
+What are you looking forward to in your next phases at Solent and then again at sea?

-I'm very much looking forward to seeing all my friends from Warsash again, because we all know that no matter where you go, it's the company that makes or breaks a place.
+I'm very much looking forward to seeing all my friends again, because we all know that no matter where you go, it's the company that makes or breaks a place.
 I'm also very much looking forward to some of the subjects we study this phase, especially meteorology (the study of weather), which the geography geek in me can't wait to start!
-YM VERY MUCH LOOKING FORWARD TO SOME OF THE SUBJECTS WE STUDY, ESPECIALLY METEOROLOGY, MARITIME LAW, VOYAGE PLANNING, CARGO, AND STABILITY AND RADAR PLOTTING."

-We're also going to be doing maritime law, voyage planning, more cargo, and stability and radar plotting.
+We're also going to be doing maritime law, voyage planning, cargo, and stability and radar plotting.
 I don't know what my next sea phase will bring - I hope I do get to go deep sea and explore some far-off ports!
 I'm interested in the science behind reefer shipping, and would also like to look more into survey vessels - I was very interested in what happened on the Galatea when we surveyed a fishing wreck.

 The number of female ship's officers is still very small, although we are seeing more women enter the industry.
 What advice would you give to any aspiring female deck or engineering officers?

 Do it!
 And stick with it!
 I've seen both positive and negative aspects of being a female at sea, such as being treated slightly better than the male cadet I was with because I was in the minority - not in the sense of respect, but because those providing training wanted me to succeed more as I was female and I was proving that females can be officers - and good ones at that.